- Ready to Upgrade Your Home? Here’s How to Finance a Home Renovation

 Home Loan Refinancing

-You may also source funds for renovating your home through refinancing.
+Other than a house renovation loan, you may also source funds for renovating your home through refinancing.
 This type of housing loan involves replacing an existing loan with a new mortgage, with a new interest rate, outstanding balance, monthly installments, and repayment term.
 You can use the extra money from your refinanced home loan for your home improvement project.

 Advantages of Home Loan Refinancing